1999 Peach Bowl

 The 1999 Peach Bowl featured the Clemson Tigers and Mississippi State Bulldogs.

 After a scoreless first half, Mississippi State scored first on a 39-yard Scott Westerfield field goal, taking a 3–0 lead.
 In the fourth quarter, Wayne Madkin scored on a 2-yard touchdown run increasing the lead to 10–0.
 Clemson's Brandon Streeter responded with a 1-yard scoring run making it 10–7.
 Madkin's 15 yard touchdown pass to Dontae Walker gave MSU the 17–7 win.

+With the win, the Bulldogs won their first bowl game since 1981.